 Privacy and Security Policy

-Working Assets, Inc. and its subsidiaries, including CREDO Mobile, Inc. (“CREDO”) are committed to preserving your privacy and safeguarding your sensitive information.
+Working Assets, Inc. and its subsidiaries and brands, including CREDO Mobile, Inc., CREDO Long Distance, CREDO Action, and CREDO Energy (“CREDO”) are committed to preserving your privacy and safeguarding your sensitive information.
 The following statements describe our general information-gathering and usage practices.

 - CREDO follows all state and federal guidelines protecting customer information.